tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/client-side-libraries.md

 More information about using [Client-Side Libraries can be found here.](https://docs.adobe.com/content/help/en/experience-manager-65/developing/introduction/clientlibs.html)

 Client-side libraries do have some limitations.
-Most notably is a limited support for popular front-end preprocessors like SaSS, LESS, and TypeScript.
+Most notably is a limited support for popular front-end languages like Sass, LESS, and TypeScript.
 In the tutorial we will look at how the **ui.frontend** module can help solve this.

+Deploy the starter code base to a local AEM instance and navigate to [http://localhost:4502/editor.html/content/wknd/us/en/magazine/guide-la-skateparks.html](http://localhost:4502/editor.html/content/wknd/us/en/magazine/guide-la-skateparks.html).
+This page is currently un-styled.
+We will next implement Client-side libraries for the WKND brand to add CSS and Javascript to the page.

 ## Client-Side Libraries Organization {#organization}